 Roy DeMeo was a member of the Gambino Crime Family through the 1960’s to the early 1980’s.
 He was first spotted by Gambino associate Nino Gaggi who tempted him into the family through loanshark projects.
 Over time he would lead his own crew, known as the DeMeo crew who were suspected of killing over 100 people in a ten year spell from 1973 until 1983.
-The crew became famous for car thefts across the city and most notably for the dismembering of their victims body.
-The bodies were so thoroughly dismembered that most were never found.
+The crew became famous for car thefts across the city and most notably for how they disposed of their victims.

 DeMeo’s Final Year